shentufoundation/mainnet/shentu-2/migration.md

 # Summary

-The shentu-1 will undergo a scheduled upgrade to shentu-2 on `<DATE TBD>`.
+The shentu-1 will undergo a scheduled upgrade to shentu-2 on `Aug 31st 2021`.

 The following is a short summary of the upgrade steps:
     1. Stopping the running CertiK v1.4.x instance